galwiner/blog/content/posts/catQubitPost/index.md

 ## Kitten code

-Now we go on to designing a qubit encoding, built from cavity modes, which is useful.
+Now we go on to designing a useful qubit encoding, built from cavity modes.

 Consider the following encoding where the logical qubit is defined in terms of a superposition of (bosonic) Fock states.